De Havilland Canada DHC-6 Twin Otter: Operational history

 As of August 2006, a total of 584 Twin Otter aircraft (all variants) remained in service worldwide.
 Major operators at the time included: Libyan Arab Airlines, Maldivian Air Taxi, Trans Maldivian Airways, Kenn Borek Air, and Grand Canyon Scenic Airlines.
 Some 115 airlines operated smaller numbers of the aircraft including Yeti Airlines in Nepal, Malaysia Airlines (which used the Twin Otter exclusively for passenger and freight transportation to the Kelabit Highlands region in Sarawak), and in the United Kingdom, the Scottish airline, Loganair which uses the aircraft to service the island of Barra in the Outer Hebrides.
 This daily scheduled service is unique as the aircraft lands on the beach and the schedule is partly influenced by the tide tables.
 Trials at Barra Airport with heavier planes than the Twin Otter, like the Short 360, failed because they sank in the sand.
 The Twin Otter is also used for landing at Juancho E. Yrausquin Airport, the world's shortest commercial runway, on the Caribbean island of Saba, Netherlands Antilles.

 The Twin Otter has been popular with commercial skydiving operations.
-It can carry up to 22 skydivers to over 17,000 ft (a large load compared to most other aircraft in the industry); presently, the Twin Otter is used in skydiving operations in many countries.
+It can carry up to 22 skydivers to over 17,000 ft, which is a large load compared to most other aircraft in the industry.
+Presently, the Twin Otter is used in skydiving operations in many countries.
 The United States Air Force operates three Twin Otters for the United States Air Force Academy's skydiving team.

 On 26 April 2001, the first ever air rescue during polar winter from the South Pole occurred with a ski-equipped Twin Otter operated by Kenn Borek Air.

 On 25 September 2008, the Series 400 Technology Demonstrator achieved "power on" status in advance of an official rollout.
 The first flight of the Series 400 technical demonstrator, C-FDHT, took place 1 October 2008, at Victoria International Airport.

 Two days later, the aircraft departed Victoria, British Columbia for a ferry flight to Orlando, Florida, site of the 2008 National Business Aviation Association (NBAA) Conference and exhibition.
 The first new build Series 400 Twin Otter (SN 845) made its first flight on 16 February 2010, in Calgary, Alberta.
 Transport Canada presented Viking Air Limited with an amended DHC-6 Type Certificate including the Series 400 on 21 July 2010.
 Six years after, in July 2016, 100 series 400 have been delivered to 34 customers operating in 29 countries.

 By June 2017, around 125 planes had been made since restarting production in 2010.